fifteenhex/emcuetiti/README.md

 Ports could be used to implement:

 -	An interface to drive your local application logic from publishes coming into the broker
--	An MQTT client that passes messages local messages to a remote broker and passes messages from a remote broker into the local broker
+-	An MQTT client that passes messages local messages to a remote broker
 -	client->client routing like a standard broker.